-The design of the NCC must also address such practical, engineering matters as: mounting, cooling, power supplies, vacuum feedthroughs, and impact on disruption loads.
-(Further discussion of the NCC can be found in Section 10.5.1.2 as well).
+Table 2.1.4-1: Coil performance comparison table, based on defined FOMs.
+Note here NCCs were used alone without the midplane coils.

 Research Plans

 This section describes the research to be conducted in the macroscopic stability topical area for the five year period.